 Freewallet development team had started its work in 2016 in Tallinn, Estonia.
-The first product of Freewallet team was FantomCoin wallet.
-As the app proved itself to be successful it was followed by production of wallets for Ether, Bitcoin, and Monero.
+The first product of the Freewallet team was the FantomCoin wallet.
+As the app proved itself to be successful it was followed by the production of wallets for Ether, Bitcoin, and Monero.
 All these wallets were created for Android.
 The same year Ethereum wallet quickly became one of the most popular apps on Google Play and all the wallets became available for App Store.

 The next big step was the launch of the first multi-wallet by Freewallet in 2017.
 It was a web-based app.
 The same year Freewallet created the first Bitcoin Gold wallet (for Android) and the first Bitcoin Cash wallet (for iOS and Android) which were followed by other single currency wallets.
 Also, Freewallet is responsible for the creation of the very first Tron wallet and early support for Bytecoin, the currency based on CryptoNight protocol.
 The brand became more popular when it was featured in one of the episodes of the OA TV series (Netflix) in 2019.

 1. Crypto Wallet.
 This app is a multi-currency wallet available for Android and iOS.
 Also, it has a web version.
 Crypto Wallet makes it possible to store over 30 currencies in one place.
 These currencies are Bitcoin, Litecoin, Monero, Ether, Bitcoin Gold, Doge, Zcash, Stellar, and others.